mozzius/community-handles/README.md

 ### 3. Set up the domain

-Once it's done, go to Settings > Domains and add the domain you want to use.
-Don't do the redirect stuff it recommends, just use the plain domain.
+Once it's done, go to Settings > Domains and add the domain you want to use. **Don't do the redirect stuff it recommends, just use the plain domain.
+It's the third option on the list**.
 It'll give you the nameservers your need to point the domain to - go back to your registrar and do that.

 > IMPORTANT: Make sure you use nameservers, not DNS records.
 If you use DNS records, it won't work.